Español

 Doctors give systemic chemo in cycles, with each period of treatment followed by a rest period to allow the body time to recover.
 Each cycle typically lasts for a few weeks.

 Chemo drugs may be used alone or in combination, depending on what they’re being used for, a person’s overall health, and other factors.
+Some of the more common combinations of drugs include:

 For some people, the side effects of getting more than one chemo drug might be too much to handle.
-For those people, treatment with a single drug, such as gemcitabine or cisplatin, may be an option.
+For these people, treatment with a single drug, such as gemcitabine or cisplatin, may be an option.

 ADCs that can be used to treat bladder cancer include: